Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 * We identify, from the possible landmarks in range, those that are more likely to be associated with the observations.
 This selection will be based on the distance from the reference landmark --> _Association_
 * We calculate the propability of observing those landmarks from the position defined by the current particle.
 The probability will be the new weight to associate to the particle --> _Update weights_

-In the following we'll describe the main coding elements for these three steps.
+The Update function is called in [main.cpp](./src/main.cpp), on line 111:

 ```sh
     pf.updateWeights(sensor_range, sigma_landmark, noisy_observations, map);
 ```

+And the actual implementation can be found in [particle_filter.cpp](./src/particle_filter.cpp), (lines 205-333).
+In the following we'll describe the main coding elements for each of the three steps identified above.

+### _Transformation_

+For each particle, the equations to transform an observation from the car reference frame to the map reference frame are:

+### _Association_

+### _Update Weights_

 ## Resampling